ese5160/PLANT_SURVIVAL_SYSTEM/README.md

 ## 2. Project Summary

-Plant Survival System is an environmental monitoring and response system built using FreeRTOS and a SAMD21 microcontroller.
-It senses humidity, temperature, light levels, soil moisture, air quality, and detects motion to trigger appropriate actuation responses like fan control, buzzer alarms, pump watering, and motor activation (Puppet control).
-The system includes UART-based NPK soil nutrient sensing, and is organized into well-isolated drivers with non-blocking asynchronous patterns for sensor polling.
-Sensor values are pushed to a queue for central processing.

-Key Features:
-- Asynchronous I2C, UART, and ADC integration
-- Interrupt-based motion detection
-- Modular peripheral drivers (buzzer, fan, puppet, pump)
-- Intelligent threshold-based actuation logic
-- Stack watermarks printed for task memory debugging
-- Node red based Frontend supports OTU
+### Device Description

+The **Plant Survival System** is a real-time environmental sensing and response unit designed to automate plant care and provide rich telemetry via the Internet.
+Built on a SAMD21 microcontroller with FreeRTOS, it integrates sensors and actuators for smart irrigation, climate monitoring, and deterrence systems.

+We were inspired by the lack of reliable, scalable, and low-power plant monitoring solutions suitable for both indoor and outdoor use.
+This device helps automate watering, air quality tracking, and soil nutrient monitoring — solving problems for both hobbyists and agriculture tech use cases.

+### How the Internet Augments Functionality

+The system uses Wi-Fi (via the SAMW25 chip) to send live sensor data to a **Node-RED dashboard**, enabling real-time remote monitoring.
+It also supports **Over-The-Air (OTA) updates** and **email notifications**, expanding usability and eliminating the need for physical intervention.
+All key data (e.g., soil moisture, air quality, NPK) is visualized remotely, enabling data-driven plant care.

 ---

-## Description of Test Hardware

-- **Development Board:** Atmel SAMD21 Xplained Pro
+### Device Functionality

+The device architecture includes:

 - **Sensors:**
-  - SHT4x (Temperature and Humidity over I2C)
+  - SHT4x (Temperature & Humidity via I2C)
-  - STEMMA Soil Sensor (Capacitive Moisture and Temperature via I2C)
+  - STEMMA Soil Sensor (Moisture & Temperature via I2C)
-  - SGP40 (VOC Sensor over I2C)
+  - SGP40 (Air Quality VOCs via I2C)
-  - Photoresistor (Analog ADC on PB03)
+  - Photoresistor (Analog input via ADC)
-  - PIR Motion Sensor (GPIO interrupt on PB02)
+  - PIR Motion Sensor (Digital input via GPIO interrupt)
-  - NPK Sensor (UART communication on SERCOM5 and RS485 UART module)
+  - UART-based NPK Sensor via RS485

 - **Actuators:**
+  - DC Water Pump (GPIO trigger)
-  - Fan (GPIO)
+  - Fan (GPIO  trigger)
   - Buzzer (PWM via TCC2 on PA17)
-  - Water Pump (GPIO based on STEMMA Soil Sensor data)
-  - Servo Motor (PWM via TCC0 on PA06)
+  - Servo-based Puppet (PWM via TCC0 on PA10)

+- **MCU Platform:**
+  - SAMD21 Cortex-M0+ running FreeRTOS
+  - Node-RED UI hosted via Wi-Fi on SAMW25

+---

+### Challenges

+- **Firmware:**
+  Integrating blocking UART-based sensors like the NPK required timeout-based non-blocking reads to prevent task starvation.

-- **Other:**
+- **Hardware:**
-  - Serial terminal interface over USB for debug
+  Conflicts in timer and PWM channel assignments (TCC/TC) required a full mapping overhaul.
+We assigned unique TCC instances per actuator.

-  - FreeRTOS-based multi-tasking architecture
+- **Integration:**
+  Debugging I2C bus stability involved using stronger pull-up resistors and reducing communication frequency to ensure reliability.

+---

+### Prototype Learnings

+- Plan all **TCC and pin muxing** early — same TCC can't drive multiple wave outputs on separate pins without conflict.
+- Ensure **timeout-based UART drivers** for all serial sensors — avoids blocking FreeRTOS tasks.
+- Implement **stack monitoring** with `uxTaskGetStackHighWaterMark` to catch task crashes during integration.
+- For environmental sensors, keep **airflow consistent** using fans and avoid proximity to heat sources like regulators.

+**If we built it again:**
+- Use SAMD51 for more timers and memory
+- Add BLE for smartphone pairing
+- Use waterproof casings and modular connectors

+---

+### Next Steps & Takeaways

+- Integrate **weather forecast APIs** to override watering logic
+- Add **capacitive touch** or push-button for manual override
+- Switch to **low-power sleep mode** and use interrupts to wake up
+- Extend Node-RED UI with user authentication and logging history

+### What We Learned in ESE5160

+This course taught us complete embedded prototyping from hardware interfacing to cloud integration.
+We learned:

+- FreeRTOS task scheduling and memory debugging
+- Real-time sensor management using I2C, UART, and ADC
+- Building asynchronous, non-blocking device drivers
+- Using Node-RED for UI + MQTT for IoT data streams
+- Designing reliable firmware and PCBs with Altium

 ---